Last updated: 16 Mar 2021 | Reading time: 3.5 minutes | Watching time: 4 minutes

 The original Messenger app has two columns with conversations and people on the bottom.
 Your profile option on the top offers all the settings.
 You also have the camera, a new group, a new room, and active people option on the top.
 Messenger app can be quite confusing to navigate because of so many options.

 Messenger Lite has an edge because it is super easy to navigate.
 Messenger Lite has three columns: Chat, friends and settings.
 You get a few options, including active status, notifications, switch account manager storage, etc., in account settings.
 The username stuff is limited to Messenger.

 Still not sure?
 Watch this Messenger vs. Messenger Lite video to understand the difference and see both in action.

 Which one should you use?

 Messenger Lite was developed for slow internet connections, but many significant websites have found many benefits, and they have recommended using Messenger Lite no matter what connection or phone.
-But, if you want a proper answer to this question, then here is the list for Messenger Lite users.
+If you want a proper answer to this question, here is the list of Messenger Lite users.
 Use the Messenger Lite if any of the below is correct.

 - You don’t have enough storage.